mortezakowkabi/jcb-persian-documentation/022-Global-Settings-of-Component-Builder.md

 ### Options Button For Global Configurations

-Concerning the options area of Component Builder.[00:00:19](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m19s) Open Component Builder Dashboard: It's accessible through the 'options' button.
-Only users with permission will be able to see this button'options', if they are in a different group than that global administrator the 'options' button will not be visible.[00:00:41](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m41s)   Those permissional structures can be changed as needed.
-Click on options and this will open 'Component Builder configurations'.
+Concerning the Options area of Component Builder.[00:00:19](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m19s) Open 'Component Builder Dashboard': It's accessible through the 'Options' button.
+Only users with permission will be able to see this button 'Options', if they are in a different group than that global administrator the 'Options' button will not be visible.[00:00:41](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m41s)   Those permissional structures can be changed as needed.
+Click on 'options' and this will open 'Component Builder configurations'.
 Here are some important switches.
 These areas(See video) could added to your own details if you would like to have it displayed in the components front-end.
 [00:01:13](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m13s)

 ### Check In Timer